11 Tips for Effective Workplace Housekeeping

 “We found there are many gaps in the effectiveness of floor cleaning in the operations we’ve done research on,” Norton said.
 “It is an area that sometimes gets overlooked.
 That’s why we think it’s important for the written part of the protocols and defined training so people are aware of and follow the proper procedures.”

-Housekeeping should be more than a one-time initiative – it should continue through monitoring and auditing.
-Keep records, maintain a regular walkthrough inspection schedule, report hazards and train employees to help sustain housekeeping.
+Workplace housekeeping should be more than a one-time initiative – it should continue through monitoring and auditing.
+Keep records, maintain a regular walkthrough inspection schedule, report hazards and train employees to help sustain workplace housekeeping.
 Set goals and expectations, and base auditing on those goals, Gray said.

 “Housekeeping issues are very common.
 They can be easy to fix,” she said.
 “It’s going to take persistence and dedication.”